tclemans/tclemans.github.io/index.markdown

 # About

 Hi, I'm Tim Clemans.
-I'm a software engineer with experience in information security, web development, system admintstration and DevOps.
+I'm a software engineer with experience in information security, web development, system administration and DevOps.

 I plan to add more to this site soon...